What drives economic progress? The answer to that question remains something of a mystery.

 The answer Papanikolaou and colleagues devised lay in the actual text of patents.

-The researchers reasoned that the words used in a groundbreaking patent should be quite unlike that of any previous patent.
+The researchers reasoned that the words used in a groundbreaking patent should be quite unlike those of any previous patent.

 “For example,” Papanikolaou says, “the first patent associated with electricity is going to be very important.
 Electricity itself is not patented.
 So the first patent that mentions the word ‘electricity’ is going to be important.
 The thousandth patent that does this, less so.”